VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/html.md

 {{< vale >}}**H**yper**T**ext **M**arkup **L**anguage{{< /vale >}} is the one thing on this list I suspect everyone reading this page has at least a smidgen of familiarity with.

 To write HTML you'll be working with a bunch of HTML **tags**.
 Tags are these point-bracketed enclosed words that mean something special to the browser, let's actually make a HTML file right now to get started.
-Go ahead and open any plain text editor <a class="ptr">(1)</a>, and make a new file and name it whatever you want, just make sure to end it in `.html`
+Go ahead and open any plain text editor <footnote>Note, this means <b>NOT</b> Microsoft Word, but Notepad will work.
+If you want, now is a good time to grab https://code.visualstudio.com</footnote>, and make a new file and name it whatever you want, just make sure to end it in `.html`

 now, go ahead and type this into that document,